-8.050.5 EXEMPTIONS FROM MANDATORY INFORMAL RECONSIDERATION IN NURSING FACILITY RATE DETERMINATION APPEALS [Eff.
-12/30/2008]
+8.050.5 EXEMPTIONS FROM MANDATORY INFORMAL RECONSIDERATION IN NURSING FACILITY RATE DETERMINATION APPEALS

-- 8.050.5.A.
-The following nursing facility rate issues are exempt from mandatory informal reconsideration. - 1.
-In the case of Class I and Class II nursing facilities or private for-profit or non-profit nursing facility Class IV Providers, the nursing facility's right to appeal shall commence on the mailing date of the rate letter setting a rate based on the maximum reasonable cost calculation or on the date the facility array and other data used by the Department in its determination of the maximum reasonable rate is made available to Providers.
-This appeal period shall then expire thirty (30) days after the commencement date.
+8.050.5.A.
+The following nursing facility rate issues are exempt from mandatory informal reconsideration.

-- 2. In the case of state-administered Class IV intermediate nursing care facilities for the mentally retarded which are not subject to maximum reasonable cost calculations, the nursing facility's right to appeal shall commence on the mailing date of the nursing facility's rate letter setting the final rate based on the facility's actual allowable audited costs as reported on the form MED-13.
+- 1. In the case of Class I and Class II nursing facilities or private for-profit or non-profit nursing facility Class IV Providers, the nursing facility's right to appeal shall commence on the mailing date of the rate letter setting a rate based on the maximum reasonable cost calculation or on the date the facility array and other data used by the Department in its determination of the maximum reasonable rate is made available to Providers.
+This appeal period shall then expire thirty (30) days after the commencement date. - In the case of state-administered Class IV intermediate care facilities for individuals with intellectual disabilities which are not subject to maximum reasonable cost calculations, the nursing facility's right to appeal shall commence on the mailing date of the nursing facility's rate letter setting the final rate based on the facility's actual allowable audited costs as reported on the form MED-13.
 Such appeal period shall then expire thirty (30) days after the commencement date.
 The Office of Administrative Courts shall not conduct the appeal hearing.
 The appeal process shall be resolved by both agencies presenting their position to the Governor's office.
 The Governor's decision shall be binding on both agencies. - 3.
-An appeal from the imposition of a civil money penalty or the denial of a Medicaid payment for a Medicaid-only certified nursing facility's failure to meet federal requirements for participation in Medicaid, shall follow the formal appeal process set forth in 10 C.C.R.
-2505-10, Section 8.050.3.
+An appeal of the imposition of a civil money penalty or the denial of a Medicaid payment for a Medicaid-only certified nursing facility's failure to meet federal requirements for participation in Medicaid, shall follow the formal appeal process set forth in Section 8.050.3.
 The penalty shall not be enforced or collected until the Department sends a certified letter to the Provider explaining the penalty or the denial of payment.
-In cases where the Provider appeals the penalty, collection of the penalty shall be suspended until the administrative law judge adjudicates the appeal.
+In cases where the Provider appeals the penalty, collection of the penalty shall be suspended until the ALJ adjudicates the appeal.

-8.050.6 INFORMAL RECONSIDERATIONS AND APPEALS OF OVERPAYMENTS RESULTING FROM REVIEW OR AUDIT FINDINGS [Eff.
-12/30/2008]
+8.050.6 INFORMAL RECONSIDERATIONS AND APPEALS OF OVERPAYMENTS RESULTING FROM REVIEW OR AUDIT FINDINGS